lisp-mirror/tinmop/README.txt

 9 Privacy
 ═════════

-  This software does collect nothing from its users in places different from their local computer.
+  The author of this software collect no user data informations.

+  But this software is a client to connect and interact to one or more remote computer.
+So potentially it could share a lot of informations with other actors but just after the user allowed it to do so.

+  It is the user reponsability to checks the privacy conditions of the instance this software connect to.

-  But launching `quick_quicklisp.sh' will contact
+  Moreover launching `quick_quicklisp.sh' will contact
   <https://www.quicklisp.org/>, check the [quicklisp sources] for
   details.